etiennefd/resume/README.md

 Programmer and writer based in 📍 Montreal, Quebec

 I am a generalist at heart.
 Over the years I've been involved in scientific research in evolutionary biology, cancer care data, fiction and blog writing, and natural language software.

 I have not been programming enough for my taste in the last year or two, so I'm now looking for work in a tech company with fun people.
+My main work experience in tech is macOS development and iOS development, which I enjoy and would be glad to work on in a professional setting.
+I would also be happy to branch out to other kinds of softare engineering, particularly natural language processing.
+I'm currently following the [fastAI](https://course.fast.ai/) course to refresh my knowledge of machine learning and deep learning.

 [Email](mailto:etiennefd@gmail.com) / [Personal website](https://www.etiennefd.com) / [Blog](https://etiennefd.substack.com) / [Twitter](https://twitter.com/etiennefd) / [LinkedIn](https://www.linkedin.com/in/%C3%A9tienne-fortier-dubois-93251111b/)	/ [GitHub](https://github.com/etiennefd/)